(Please hit the jump to recipe button above to head straight to the Vegan Body Lotion recipe!)

 4. Pour the lotion into a clean glass container and keep it covered.
 Store all extra lotion in the refrigerator.

-Using distilled water is very important, especially if opting out of the vitamin e.
+- Using distilled water is very important.
 Distilled water is free from contaminants (unlike tap water) and will help to prevent spoilage.

-The vitamin e oil is used as a natural preservative, but it can also be made without.
-Two of my girls have vitamin e sensitivities here and I've had to eliminate it in my concoctions.
-To prevent spoilage make sure not to get the lotion in the container wet, and only keep out small amounts (a couple of week's worth) at a time.
+- The vitamin e oil is used to slightly extend the shelf life, but it can also be made without.
+Two of my girls have vitamin e sensitivities, and I've had to eliminate it in my concoctions.
+To prevent spoilage, make sure not to get the lotion in the container wet and only keep out small amounts (a couple of week's worth) at a time.
 I store the excess in the refrigerator and refill it as needed.
 In the summer heat it will obviously spoil more quickly, but I usually never have a problem.
-When refilling your daily container with the refrigerated lotion you may find some excess water gather as it warms.
-Simply pour the excess off.
+When refilling your daily container with the refrigerated lotion you may find some excess water gather as it warms, simply pour the excess off.

 And that’s all for today!
 Have a happy day, friends.
 See you next week.
 Blessings ~ Melinda